Narcissus (plant): Evolution

 Within the Narcisseae, Narcissus (western Mediterranean) diverged from Sternbergia (Eurasia) some time in the Late Oligocene to Early Miocene eras, around 29.3–18.1 Ma.
-Later the genus divided into the two subgenera (Hermione and Narcissus) between 27.4 and 16.1 Ma.
+Later, the genus divided into the two subgenera (Hermione and Narcissus) between 27.4 and 16.1 Ma.
 The divisions between the sections of Hermione then took place during the Miocene period 19.9–7.8 Ma.
 Narcissus appears to have arisen in the area of the Iberian peninsula, southern France and northwestern Italy.
-Subgenus Hermione in turn arose in the southwestern mediterranean and north west Africa.
+Subgenus Hermione in turn arose in the southwestern Mediterranean and Northwest Africa.

 Names and etymology

 Narcissus

 The derivation of the Latin narcissus is from Greek νάρκισσος narkissos.
 According to Plutarch narkissos has been connected because of the plant's narcotic properties, with narkē "numbness"; it may also be connected with hell.
 On the other hand, its etymology is considered to be clearly Pre-Greek by Beekes.